amannn/next-intl/README.md

 3. Based on the features you need and the browsers you support, you might have to provide [polyfills](https://formatjs.io/docs/polyfills).
 4. Make sure you have [internationalized routing](https://nextjs.org/docs/advanced-features/i18n-routing) set up or alternatively provide an explicit `locale` to `NextIntlProvider`.
 5. Use translations in your components!

+Have a look at [the example](./packages/example) to explore a working setup.

 ## Usage